djrcoder/World-corona-stats/README.md

 # World-corona-stats

- This was developed during my time as a student at Code Chrysalis
+This app made was made by engineers-in-training at [Code Chrysalis](https://www.codechrysalis.io/).